robB400/IA08/README.md

 The size buttons change the size of the brush (small, regular, large XL).
 The slider at the bottom adjusts the opacity.
 It is set at 100% opacity by default.
 Lowering it will decrease the opacity.
 The clear button will clear all of your drawings.
+The save button will save your painting to photos

 ## Sources I used
 - https://www.geeksforgeeks.org/handling-click-events-button-android/